veldfolds/TOYSTORE/README.md

 2. REPO

 ## API
-Handles the HTTP requests to facilitate CRUD operations on the database
+Handles the HTTP requests to facilitate CRUD operations on the database.

 ## REPO
 Responsible for accurate modelling of the domain, that is the Toy entity and it's attributes.